This is my WordPress blog. To contact me or book your reading please go to my website https://martinealexisclairvoyance.com

 We can all physically mark the Winter Solstice, in our own way- even if we aren’t able to visit sacred sites or follow all the traditions of our ancestors.

 Watch the sun rise and light beautiful yellow or white candles in your home to mark it’s the return.
 Bake your own specially decorated Yule Log and share it with loved ones, along with cinnamon spiced wine or cider.

 Winter Solstice celebrations don’t need to be complex.
 It’s truly a time to celebrate and enjoy the awakening of the world again… remembering that all is birthed anew.
-Light comes back in the midst of darkness and as we celebrate life we also set our intentions and wishes for the coming year.
+Even in the midst of the current pandemic, the light still comes back in the midst of darkness.
+As we celebrate life we can also set our intentions and wishes for the coming year.
 It’s the perfect time to write out a list of all the things you would most like to manifest in your life.